YoadTamar/OOP_Assignment2/README.md

   number of files, where each thread counted the lines of one file.
 This method improved performance over the linear method by utilizing a fixed number of threads and efficiently using system resources.
 However, actual performance may not be as good as the multi-threaded method, depending on the resources of the system.

+### conclusions:
+- Based on the three methods described for calculating the number of lines in 10,000 files, we can conclude the following:
+  - Method 1 is straightforward but not efficient.
+  - Method 2 utilizes multi-threading to achieve almost parallel execution.
+  - Method 3 utilizes a thread pool and improves over linear method but may not perform as well as method 2.
+Other methods or approaches could be considered depending on the specific scenario and use case.

 ![createfile](https://user-images.githubusercontent.com/119599940/211847818-ec276700-85c2-48ee-9726-3e862e62b59e.png)